 The United Nations estimates that between now and 2050, that 50% of the world’s population growth of close to 2.5 billion people, will be concentrated in just 9 countries: India, Nigeria, the Democratic Republic of the Congo, Pakistan, Ethiopia, Tanzania, USA, Uganda and Indonesia.
 In other words, Nigeria is expected to be the second largest contributor to the world’s population growth, forecast to grow from 190 million people today to around 410 million in thirty years time.

-The maths tell you therefore that there will be 6.7 million more people a year living in Nigeria every year for the next 30 years … whilst this in many ways is a scary thought, the opportunity to serve this fast growing population is undeniable.
+The maths tell you therefore that there will be 6.7 million more people a year living in Nigeria every year for the next 30 years.
+Whilst this, in many ways, is a scary thought, the opportunity to serve this fast growing population is undeniable.

-This is simply how the idea of the Benin Enterprise Park was seeded.
+The Birth of the Benin Enterprise Park

 Well, to be honest, we were very lucky to find the right location, right on our doorstep!
 Benin City.

-Ten years ago, Amaya Capital began the arduous process of developing the Azura-Edo IPP, a 461MW gas-fired power station near Benin City which has been in full operations since May 2018.
-The project, which has been fully supported by the Edo State Government from its beginnings - and in which the state continues to have a minority stake - is considered one of the most successful infrastructure projects developed in Nigeria over the last decade.
+Ten years ago, Amaya Capital began the pioneering process of developing the Azura-Edo IPP, a 461MW gas-fired power station near Benin City which has been in full operations since May 2018.
+The project, which has been fully supported by the Edo State Government from its beginnings - and in which the State continues to have a minority stake - is considered one of the most successful infrastructure projects developed in Nigeria over the last decade.
 Driven by an exciting vision for the state led by the Edo State Governor, His Excellency Godwin Obaseki, Benin City is increasingly being seen as the place for enterprising companies to come and set up shop.

 Hence the birth of the “Benin Enterprise Park” a 997 hectare area of land that has already been demarcated by Edo State Government for the purposes of attracting and locating new businesses and enterprises.